 - Limits as calling attention to socio-political concerns

 - Boycotts, strikes, cancellations: staying within limits as a political practice

 Submissions should be original, unpublished work.
-If required, all images should be appropriately captioned and attributed.
+Included images should be all appropriately captioned and attributed.
 We ask that all potential contributors familiarise themselves with our submission guidelines.

 With kind regards,

 Lianna Mark (King's College London) and Alex Watson (Royal Holloway, University of London), issue editors

 Meg Cunningham, Gwyneth Donlon, Josephine Leask, Lisa Moravec, and Clio Unger, editorial board

 Adiseshiah, Siân.
 'Political Returns on the Twenty-First Century Stage: Caryl Churchill's Far Away, Drunk Enough to Say I Love You?, and Seven Jewish Children'.
 C21 Literature 1.1 (2012): 103-21.